Trust Your Voice - Pushing The Edge with Greg Curran

 2. Plan to Thrive or it probably won’t happen.

 3. Schedule Thrive time.
-This notion of scheduling: investing regular time in our passions or goals is well canvassed by James Clear in this fabulous podcast, The Unmistakeable Creative.
+Investing regular time in our passions or goals is critical,

 4. Be alert for Signs of Thriving – among your colleagues, your students, friends, or other inspirational people online.